dongdongbh/dongdongbh.github.io/_posts/2020-06-09-file-server.md

 1. add password to your folder, use `httpd-tools`, you can install it by `sudo apt install apache2-utils`,

-create password, the name is the user name for password.
+Create password, the name is the user name for password.

 ```
 htpasswd -c /etc/nginx/passwd name